tanberry/samples/graphql.md

-# TUTORIAL:Using cursor-based pagination in a GraphQL API
+# TUTORIAL: Using cursor-based pagination in a GraphQL API

 ## Summary
 The two most common ways of implementing pagination in a GraphQL API are _limit/offset_  and _cursor-based pagination_.